Carnival: Development

-As regards masks (monsters, animals, demons), they have an apotropaic meaning.

 Theories

 Interpretations of Carnival present it as a social institution that degrades or "uncrowns" the higher functions of thought, speech, and the soul by translating them into the grotesque body, which serves to renew society and the world, as a release for impulses that threaten the social order that ultimately reinforces social norms, as a social transformation, or as a tool for different groups to focus attention on conflicts and incongruities by embodying them in "senseless" acts.

 Furthermore, some cultures use Carnival as a method of empowering themselves in spite of social conflicts.
 For example, when the Caribbean Carnival was established as a result of French settlers, even the slaves had their version of the masquerade, where they would reverse roles to mock those of higher social status.
 Along with empowering individuals for a period of time, despite their typical status, Carnival brings communities together.
 In a day where all are meant to perform a "mask" that differs from their typical identity, all members of a society are able to connect through their theatricality and satire.